 - A corrupted database can be the root of showing up the error 504 error notification.
 So, in that case, you can install a plugin and repair/optimize the database to see if that helps

-- If there is no problem in local setup and domain, then it can be possible that issue lies with your hosting provider.
+- If there is no problem with the local setup and domain, then it can be possible that the issue lies with your hosting provider.
 If that’s the case for you, then you’ll need to contact your web host to ask them to fix the issue on their end.

 Hope this article was able to solve your query related to how to fix HTTP error 504.
 We try our best to provide all the working solutions in this article.
 But somehow if we forget to mention any effective method, then feel free to write in the comment section.
 We will update the article as soon as possible.
 Also, if the above methods are unable to solve the issue for you, then we will highly recommend contacting an expert for better guidance.